dioris-moreno/opensips-mi-client/README.md

 ### Modules

 This library defines one class for each OpenSIPS module, and the Client class exposes all possible modules as properties.
 If the
-OpenSIPS instance we are connected to does not support the MI functions of one module because it is not using it, and we try to execute any of its methods, an error like the following will be trigger:
+OpenSIPS instance we are connected to does not support the MI functions of one module (maybe because it is not using it), and we try to execute any of its methods, an error like the following will be trigger:

 ```sh
 'dlg_end_dlg' command is not available in this OpenSIPS instance.
 ```

-> Note: the names of the properties (modules) in Client class are camelCase.
+> Note: the names of the properties (modules) in Client class use camelCase naming convention.

 ### Statistics

 The Client class exposes all core MI functions, including listStatistics and getStatistics methods.
-These methods work in the way documented in OpenSIPS MI: listStatistics returns a list of all available statistics in the OpenSIPS instance, and getStatistics returns their realtime values. getStatistics allows to filter statistics using a group or an specific name.
-This library also exposes a getStatistics method in every module that has available statistics.
-This function can be used to obtain the realtime values of the statistics of the module from where it is called.
+These methods work in the way documented in OpenSIPS: listStatistics returns a list of all available statistics in the instance, and getStatistics returns their realtime values. getStatistics allows to filter statistics using a group or an specific name.
+This library also exposes a getStatistics method in every module that has statistics.
+This method can be used to obtain the realtime values of the statistics of the module from where it is called.
 For example:

 ```typescript